effektif/admin-docs/docs/optional.rst

 Before synchronisation can start, the configuration must be validated.
 Validation includes the following checks.

-* Signavio Workflow can connect to the Active Directory.
+* Workflow Accelerator can connect to the Active Directory.
 * The configured groups are proper Active Directory groups.
 * There is at least one user.
 * There is at least one administrator.